professional program for dance and choreographic practice

 To know more please write to: firstname.lastname@example.org

-Dance-artist Francesca Pedullà and musician Eric Acakpo work together since more than 10 years, teaching, creating contexts for cultural and artistic exchange and performing in Benin and abroad.
+Dance-artist Francesca Pedullà and musician Eric Acakpo work together since 2005, teaching, creating contexts for cultural and artistic exchange and performing in Benin and abroad.
 They founded the Beninese Cultural Association Sonagnon in 2006 with the aim to protect and share the richness of Beninese culture and provide an exchange platform for artists from all over the world.
 From 2008 to 2012 they co-directed the international project Dialogues Inévitables realized in collaboration with various cultural association and with the support of several international institutions.
 Since 2012 they co-direct TRACES, an annual professional educational platform for dance and choreographic practice based in Cotonou and Ouidah with the collaboration of the Axis Syllabus International Research Network.

 Their artistic and pedagogic collaboration focuses on the Vodoun philosophy and its expression in music and dance.
 Their attention is captured by the structure and phasing of ritual as a performative act, where the body, the rhythm, the voice, the gesture, object and repetition become instruments of evocation, portals for connection and access to collective memory.
 These processes translate from the persona to the collective, and although structured, leave space for improvisation.